A cork of the rational surface with the second Betti number 9: Finding a cork

 Now we are ready to prove Theorem \ref{thm:cork}.

-\begin{proof}[Proof of Theorem \ref{thm:cork}] It is enough to show that the cork twist of $R_8$ along $(W_2,f_2)$ results in the standard $\mathbf{CP}^2 \# 8\overline{\mathbf{CP}^2}$.
-Figure \ref{fig:R8_corktwist} shows a diagram of the cork twist of $R_8$ along the embedded copy of $(W_2,f_2)$ in Lemma \ref{lem:finding_W2}.
+\begin{proof}[Proof of Theorem \ref{thm:cork}] From Lemma \ref{lem:finding_W2}, we see that there exists an embedding of $W_2$ into $R_8$.
+We call this embedding $i$.
+It is enough to show that the cork twist of $R_8$ along $(W_2,f_2, i)$ results in $\mathbf{CP}^2 \# 8\overline{\mathbf{CP}^2}$.
+Figure \ref{fig:R8_corktwist} shows a diagram of the cork twist of $R_8$ along $(W_2,f_2, i)$.
 Figure \ref{fig:R8_corktwist_local_1} (a) shows the bottom right part of this diagram.
 By following the steps described in Figure \ref{fig:R8_corktwist_local_1}, we obtain Figure \ref{fig:R8_corktwist_local_1} (f).
 After performing a handle slide as shown in this figure, we can isotope the diagram to obtain Figure \ref{fig:R8_corktwist_local_2} (a).
 By following the steps described in Figure \ref{fig:R8_corktwist_local_2}, we obtain Figure \ref{fig:R8_corktwist_local_2} (f).
 Note that the deformation from Figure \ref{fig:R8_corktwist_local_2} (b) to Figure \ref{fig:R8_corktwist_local_2} (c), in which the dot and $0$ are exchanged, gives a diffeomorphism because the $0$-framed unknot geometrically links with the dotted circle once, so this exchange represents cutting out a $4$-ball and pasting it back.
 After a handle slide and isotopy, we obtain Figure \ref{fig:R8_corktwist_local_3} (a).
 By following the steps described in Figure \ref{fig:R8_corktwist_local_3}, we obtain Figure \ref{fig:R8_corktwist_local_3} (f).
 After a handle slide and isotopy, we obtain Figure \ref{fig:R8_corktwist_local_4} (a).
 By following the steps described in Figure \ref{fig:R8_corktwist_local_4}, we obtain Figure \ref{fig:R8_corktwist_local_4} (d).
 The whole Kirby diagram is shown in Figure \ref{fig:CP2-8CP2_1}, and we obtain Figure \ref{fig:CP2-8CP2_2} by an isotopy.
-Figure \ref{fig:CP2-8CP2_2} represents $\mathbf{CP}^2 \# 8\overline{\mathbf{CP}^2}$ since we can obtain this diagram after performing blowups six times in Figure \ref{fig:CP2-2CP2_5} in the same manner we obtained Figure \ref{fig:CP2-13CP2_1}. \end{proof}
+Figure \ref{fig:CP2-8CP2_2} represents $\mathbf{CP}^2 \# 8\overline{\mathbf{CP}^2}$ since we can obtain this diagram after performing $6$ blowups in Figure \ref{fig:CP2-2CP2_5} in the same manner we obtained Figure \ref{fig:CP2-13CP2_1}. \end{proof}

 \begin{proof}[Proof of Corollary \ref{cor:stab}] First, recall that if $M$ is a simply-connected $4$-manifold, the result of the surgery along any embedded $S^1$ must be diffeomorphic to either $M\# S^2\! \times \!
 S^2$ or $M\# S^2 \tilde{\times} S^2$ (\cite[Proposition 5.2.3]{1999Gompf-Stipsicz}).
 Furthermore, if $M$ is a non-spin simply-connected $4$-manifold, then $M\# S^2 \! \times \!
 S^2$ and $M\# S^2 \tilde{\times} S^2$ are diffeomorphic (\cite[Proposition 5.2.4]{1999Gompf-Stipsicz}).
 Since the $4$-manifolds $R_8$ and $\mathbf{CP}^2 \# 8\overline{\mathbf{CP}^2}$ are non-spin and simply-connected, we only have to show that the results of the surgeries along embedded $S^1$ in those $4$-manifolds are diffeomorphic.